 - Plumage Color: The males of both these finches are red and brown, but there are many different shades of red.
-House finches are a classic red or red-orange like a ripe strawberry, while purple finches are more of a pink or rosy hue similar to a raspberry.
-Purple finches also have much more extensive red extending on the nape, back, chest and flanks.
-The red on house finches is more confined to the forehead, brow and upper chest.
-House finches can also show orange or red color variants, while similar variants are very rare in purple finches.
+House finches are a classic red or red-orange like a ripe strawberry, while purple finches are more of a dark pink or rosy hue similar to a raspberry.
+Purple finches also have much more extensive red extending on the crown, nape, back, chest, and flanks.
+The red on house finches is more confined to the forehead, brow, and upper chest.
+House finches can also show orange or yellow color variants, while similar variants are very rare in purple finches.

 - Markings: The sharpness of the markings is key for distinguishing female house finches and purple finches.
 Female house finches have blurry streaks on their underparts and a relatively plain face.
 Female purple finches, meanwhile, have sharply defined streaks and a well-marked face with a distinct whitish eyebrow and fine streaks on the crown.
 For both genders, house finches have streaked undertail coverts while purple finches are plain white underneath their tails.

 - Wings: When perched, house finches show two thin white wing bars, while the thin wing bars on purple finches have a rosy or red wash.
-The primary feather projection - the length of the feathers past the end of the secondary feathers - of folded wings of house finches is much shorter than that of purple finches.
+The primary feather projection, or how far the primary feathers extend past the end of the secondary feathers, of folded wings of house finches is shorter than on purple finches.

 - Tail: House finches have a longer tail than purple finches, but only show a faint notch that is not always visible.
 Purple finches have shorter tails with a much more distinct notch.
 Tail notches can be seen on perched birds but are not always easy to compare.